 A new literacy and science called choice architecture.

-In Part 1 we talked about Herb Simon and his scissors.
+In Part 1 of Infinite U we talked about Herb Simon and his scissors.
 The theory that our minds are not all inside our heads.
 We are—in some deeply seated way–ourselves plus the world around us.
 We are shaped by and shape, not just our places and things but also the people we interact with and the communities we live within.
+We are an emergent property at the intersection of the two blades of brain and environment.

 Dr. Ting Jiang, a principal for Global Health and Development from Duke’s Center for Advanced Hindsight and advisor to various “design for good” organizations in Canada and China, has been researching how physical architecture and behavioral “choice architecture” intersects and what it might mean to build goals for health and wellbeing into the places we live and work.
 Her efforts and the entire team’s focus at Duke seems to embody Simon’s scissors.
 They rearrange cafeterias in a way that significantly shifts whether occupants choose a nutritious or non-nutritious meal.
-They redesign scales so that they have no visible measurement—yet increase the owner’s chances of losing weight.
+They redesign restroom scales so that they have no visible measurement—yet increase the owner’s chances of losing weight.
 They build board games that increase a person’s capacity to plan for their financial future and reduce their “decision-myopia.”
-They and various offshoots of the center (created by Dan Ariely of “Predictably Irrational” fame) have studied how applying the scientific method to the choices we make, in a given context, build healthy habits, shift destructive social norms, tune reward structures for improved wellbeing, and help us build capacity for better decision-making for our future selves.
+They and various offshoots of the center (created by Dan Ariely of “Predictably Irrational” fame) have studied how applying the scientific method to the choices we make, in a given context, can build healthy habits, shift destructive social norms, tune reward structures for improved wellbeing, and help us build capacity for better decision-making for our future selves.
 They help architects, designers, and policy makers learn ways of evaluating the symptoms of a specific challenge around health or wellbeing.
 They spend time diagnosing the underlying causes.
 They assist in constructing hypotheses and protocols where the places or things take on some of the burden of supporting a given goal.
 They structure controlled testing to determine the efficacy of an approach and evolve theories that have real impact based on those findings.
+If we are to survive and thrive in the era of ambient intelligences we need to embed these sorts of learnings and methods into the teaching of—and potentially licensing of— the critical professions that shape our world.

 Goal Directed APIs